benoutram/terraform-aws-vpc-example/README.md

 Populate the properties as follows:

 1. `access_key` and `secret_key` are the Access Key ID and Secret Access Key of an AWS IAM user that has programmatic access enabled.
-2. `database_password` is a random password that will be the MySQL password for the terraform user account used by the web application.
+2. `database_password` is a random password that will be the MySQL password for the Terraform user account used by the web application.
 3. `public_key_path` is the local path to the OpenSSH public key file of a key pair that should have access to EC2 web server instances, e.g. /home/*you*/.ssh/id_rsa_terraform.pub.
 4. `certificate_arn` is the ARN of an AWS Certificate Manager SSL certificate for the domain name that you want to use, e.g. arn:aws:acm:eu-west-1:123456789012:certificate/12345678-1234-1234-1234-123456789012.
 5. `route53_hosted_zone_name` is the domain name of the Hosted Zone managed in Route 53 e.g. example.com.
 A 'terraform' hostname will be created within this domain.